College Courses and Seminars

 Leadership: Theories and Practices.

 Study and investigation of organizational leadership theories and practices from a liberal education standpoint.
 Specific attention to how organizational culture, ethics, and communications systems impact leadership practices and decision-making processes.
 Review of contemporary leadership models that address diversity, globalization, transformational change, and uses of power.
 Systematic observation within a specific organizational setting to document leadership theory in practice.
-(Oral Presentations.)
 Prerequisite, Minimum overall GPA of 2.5.
-Students registering under EDUC 340 must have an education-based internship/field placement that is approved by the Education Studies Program director.
 Summer Seminar; Oral Presentations; Field Placement; Open to rising sophomores, juniors and seniors.
-(Same as Education Studies 340.)
 Maximum enrollment, 12.
-Susan Mason.

 370F Wilderness, Culture, Science: Reading the Adirondacks (Intensive Seminar, Adirondack Program).